ROCm/amd_matrix_instruction_calculator/README.md

 -------------------------------------------------------------------------------------
 AMD Instinct&trade; accelerators that use CDNA architectures allow setting modifier fields that change how the matrix multiplication instructions access data out of registers.
 Examples of using these fields, `CBSZ`, `ABID`, and `BLGP`, are shown below.
+The CDNA 3 architecture also allows sparse matrix multiplication, which has a separate compression index matrix.
 An example of querying information about this matrix is also shown below.

 ### Example of Using the CBSZ and ABID Modifiers to Change the A Matrix Layout
-Some matrix multiplication instructions in AMD Instinct&trade; accelerators using the CDNA&trade; 1, and CDNA 2 architectures have encoding modifiers that allow static changes of which input matrix values are fed into the Matrix Cores.
+Some matrix multiplication instructions in AMD Instinct&trade; accelerators using the CDNA&trade; 1, CDNA 2, and CDNA 3 architectures have encoding modifiers that allow static changes of which input matrix values are fed into the Matrix Cores.
 These can help the performance of matrix multiplication applications by allowing software to quickly perform multiple matrix multiplications without spending time rearranging data in the registers.

 Two of these input modifiers (stored in bits 14:11 and 10:8 of the VOP3P-MAI instruction encoding, respectively) are Control Broadcast Size (CBSZ) and A-matrix Broadcast Identifier (ABID).